 1. Type of land.
 Pasture land vs crop land.
 In general, rent for tillable land is usually higher than for hayland and pasture land.

 2. Type of soil.
 Soil texture, soil drainage, and available water holding capacity can greatly affect the productivity of soil and therefore can impact farm activities and resulting profitability or farm enterprises.

 3. Type of operation.
 A farmer engaged in intensive vegetable production may pay a higher cash rent per acre than a row crop farmer growing corn, wheat, and soybeans.
 Operations with grazing livestock usually pay the least.

 4. Buildings and other infrastructure.
 Buildings present a greater risk and a higher cost of ownership for the landowner and are accordingly often rented for more money.
 Fencing and water for grazing livestock can also add value to a rental rate.

 Recent Cash Rent Valuation Resources

 There are online resources that may be helpful to determine a cash rent.
 Both resources are objective data and are not to be used as the only information when developing a rental rate.

-A. Find cash rents data through pre-defined Quick Stats queries by clicking on USDA Quick Stats page.
+A. Find **annual** cash rent data through pre-defined Quick Stats queries by clicking on USDA Quick Stats page.
 Select ‘North Carolina’ and another couple selection options will appear, then select the County of interest.
-Here’s a printable list of available information from 2019 and 2017.
+Here’s a printable document of available annual rental rate information from 2022 and 2021.

 These rates DO NOT include any infrastructure, but rather only relate to cropland and pastureland / grassland.